Fantuan Delivery

-Fantuan Delivery (饭团外卖 (Fàntuán Wàimài)) is a Canadian food delivery platform focused on Asian cuisine based in Burnaby, British Columbia.
-The Fantuan mobile app allows users to order food, receive food deliveries, and have errands be done; delivery drivers, working as independent contractors, receive payment and tips through the app.
+Fantuan (饭团外卖 (Fàntuán Wàimài)) is a Canadian food delivery platform focused on Asian cuisine based in Burnaby, British Columbia.
+The Fantuan mobile app allows users to order food, receive deliveries, place grocery orders, access lifestyle deals, and request same-city errands.
+Delivery drivers, who work as independent contractors, accept orders and receive payments and tips through the app.

 Name and branding

 The Chinese word Fantuan refers to a rice ball, which also serves as the logo of the company.

 History

-Randy Wu, then an economics student at Simon Fraser University, founded Fantuan in 2014 with co-founder Yaofei Feng, who had attended Oregon State University for a master's degree in computer science and left his position as a software engineer at Amazon to join the company.
-The founders, who met through the online game Dota, had come to North America from China as international students and noted that familiar food options were lacking near their university campuses.
+Fantuan was founded in 2014 by Randy Wu, then an economics student at Simon Fraser University, and Yaofei Feng, who had completed a master's degree in computer science at Oregon State University and left his role as a software engineer at Amazon to join the startup.
+The two founders met online through the video game Dota and shared similar experiences as international students from China.
+They noted that familiar Asian food options were lacking near their university campuses, inspiring them to build a delivery service tailored to these communities.

-Wu modelled the company's services after Chinese food delivery app Meituan.
-In the early stages of the company, Wu and Feng personally ordered food from restaurants and delivered it to customers.
+Wu modelled Fantuan after the Chinese platform Meituan.
+In the company's early stage, Wu and Feng personally ordered food from restaurants and delivered it to customers.

-The company expanded its operations to Toronto in 2016.
-It entered the United States market in 2019, starting out in Seattle before expanding into New York and California, states with high concentrations of Chinese Americans.
+Fantuan expanded to Toronto in September 2016, marking its first major move outside British Columbia.
+The company entered the United States in 2019, beginning in Seattle before moving into New York and California, states with large Chinese American populations.

-An English version of the Fantuan app, which was initially Chinese-only, was launched in 2020.
+In January 2021, Fantuan released the English version of its app, allowing English speaking locals to use Fantuan's services.

 Fantuan received US$40 million in Series C funding in December 2023.
-Investors included Celtic House Asia, GrubMarket, Vision Plus, and JSD Capital, as well as firms and businesspeople involved in China's food delivery and retail technologies market.
+Investors included Celtic House Asia, GrubMarket, Vision Plus, JSD Capital, and other firms and entrepreneurs involved in China's food delivery and retail technology sectors.

+In 2022, Fantuan entered its first overseas markets outside North America by expanding to the United Kingdom and Australia.

-In January 2024, the company announced that it had acquired the food delivery business of Chowbus.
+In January 2024, Fantuan announced that it had acquired the food delivery business of Chowbus.